openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 4. <a href="#run-image-classification">Run inference on the sample and see the results:</a>
     - <a href="#run-image-classification">Image Classification Code Sample</a>

 This guide assumes you completed all installation and configuration steps.
-If you have not yet installed and configured the toolkit, follow the installation guide suitable for You:
+If you have not yet installed and configured the toolkit, follow the, suitable for you, installation guide:

 @sphinxdirective
 .. tab:: Linux